magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-2.4.0-patch-returns-shipping-label-creation-issue.md

 ---
-title: Magento 2.4.0 patch: returns shipping label creation issue
+title: "Magento 2.4.0 patch: returns shipping label creation issue"
-labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,known issues,patch,return,shipping label
+labels: "2.4.0,Magento Commerce,Magento Commerce Cloud,known issues,patch,return,shipping label"
 ---

 This article provides a patch for the Magento 2.4.0 known issue when there is a problem with printing a shipping label for customers’ returns.